Video Cassette Recording

 The system predated the development of the slant azimuth technique to prevent crosstalk between adjacent video tracks, so it had to use an unrecorded guard band between tracks.
-This required the system to run at a high tape speed of 11.26 inches per second.
+This required the system to run at a tape speed of 14.29 cm/s.
+6.56 cm/s was the speed of the long play variant.

 The Philips VCR system brought together many advances in video recording technology to produce the first truly practical home video cassette system.
 The very first Philips N1500 model included all the essential elements of a domestic video cassette recorder: